 I also admired the lighting used.
 Quite against the typical technique of painting the villain in darkness and the good guy in light, Gordon is the one drenched in shadow here whereas Oswald gets the full light treatment.
-Could this be a hint of things to come – that Gordon might finally show a darker side and Cobblepot might reveal he has a bit of good in him, however questionable his motives might be?
-Only time will tell us.
+Could this be a hint of things to come – that Gordon might show a darker side and Cobblepot might reveal he has a bit of good in him, however questionable his motives might be?
+Only time will tell.

-But it’s fairly obvious that Oswald is playing Gordon like a chess piece though I tend to think there is some truth to what he shares here.
+It’s fairly obvious that Oswald is playing Gordon like a chess piece though I tend to think there is some truth to what he shares here.
 He admits he admires Jim’s honesty and his status as possibly “the last good man in Gotham” and feels a certain obligation to him because Jim spared his life.
-I’d say Cobblepot does feel a sense of duty to Gordon for that as that would only be logical, but how can a thug/future crime boss admire a person for his morality?
+I’d say Cobblepot does feel a sense of duty to Gordon as that would only be logical.
+But how can a thug/future crime boss admire a person for his morality?
 My theory is that Oswald knows Gordon can be his trump ace when it comes to catching and clearing out the criminal competition and he’s willing to use it.
 Yet he also respects the fact that Gordon isn’t corrupt.
 In contrast, Cobblepot admits he’s honest but his grasp on honesty isn’t the same as Gordon’s.
 Oswald tells the truth to ultimately get what he wants while Gordon tells the truth because it’s the right thing to do.

-Again, this episode showed us Cobblepot’s tendency to act as the snitch, which enables him to do good he doesn’t genuinely intend.
+Again, this episode showed us Cobblepot’s tendency to act as the snitch, which enables him to do good he doesn’t truly intend.
 Ratting on who is killing off the city commissioners is a good deed since it does, in the end, save lives.
 But does Cobblepot spill the beans because he truly cares?
 I doubt it.
 It’s to foster a relationship with Gordon so he can keep Jim up his sleeve.
 Cobblepot reasserts his honest tendencies, but in the words of Tony “Scarface” Montana, Oswald always tells the truth, even when he lies.

 I’m really missing the Waynes, aren’t you?
 The only good thing is that young Bruce is no pampered, spoiled rich kid .
 I strongly suspected David Mazouz would be able to pull off this role and, so far, he’s done exactly that.
 First of all, the writers do a great job of making him sound believable yet mature and wise for his age.
-He’s not the sort kid who lounges around the house, snapping his fingers for Alfred to bring him some chips and dip while he plays his Xbox.
+He’s not the sort kid who lounges around the house, snapping his fingers for Alfred to bring him chips and dip while he plays his Xbox.
 Nope, Bruce is right in the thick of it, making sure his family’s legacy is not forgotten or trampled upon.
-Not to mention Mazouz really is a great young talent and I hope we get some episodes down the line that utilize his character more.
+Not to mention Mazouz is a great young talent and I hope we get some episodes down the line that utilize his character more.
 He is the future Caped Crusader, after all!

 As far as Arkham is concerned, the Waynes wanted to transform it, turning the old (infamous) asylum into a proper mental hospital to help the least fortunate.
 By proxy, this would give hope to the entire city.
 Bruce is just as selfless as his parents were, and it’s shown here at the very end when the final vote on Arkham is revealed.
 Speaking of which, I’m glad the show didn’t give us a “happily ever after” scenario.
-First of all, I doubt anything ends that way in Gotham and, secondly, it sets the stage for the future mob war.
+First of all, I doubt anything ends that way in Gotham, and, secondly, it sets the stage for the future mob war.
 But more than that, it reveals a very true fact – sometimes evil triumphs.
 Sometimes bad guys win.
 But it won’t be forever and redemption is always possible, which is what Gordon reminds Bruce of.
 As long as he’s still alive, he can make a difference, and that’s a great message to us all.

-The entire Maroni fiasco, at first, seemed like the usual mob-versus-mob hit that gave Oswald a chance to reach a spot closer to the crown, so to speak.
+The entire Maroni fiasco, at first, seemed like the usual mob hit that gave Oswald a chance to reach a spot closer to the crown, so to speak.
 But Falcone actually had nothing to do with it as the robbers openly admit that Oswald “wanted” them to strike the restaurant.
 The question, though, is who was really calling the shots.